Swallowing Difficulty: Introduction

 Swallowing difficulty can be experienced and described in many ways.
 This includes having a lump in the throat, pain when swallowing or a complete inability to swallow.

 Symptoms that accompany swallowing difficulty vary depending on the underlying cause.
-Common symptoms of a disorder of the esophagus include regurgitation of food, vomiting, ...more symptoms »
+Common symptoms of a disorder of the esophagus include regurgitation of food, vomiting, weight loss, ...more symptoms »

 Swallowing Difficulty: Treatments

 Treatment plans for swallowing difficulty are individualized depending on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
-Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of swallowing difficulty, decreases the risk of developing serious ...more treatments »
+Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of swallowing difficulty, decreases the risk of developing serious complications, and helps a person ...more treatments »

 Swallowing Difficulty: Misdiagnosis